Our Strategic Advisory Board

 Phil is a geologist (B.S. from University of New Hampshire and M.S. in Economic Geology from the University of Arizona) and a management professional (M.B.A. from Tuck School of Business at Dartmouth)

-Jon Wellinghoff is a principal at the firm of Policy/DER Consulting.
-The firm focuses on the intersection of energy policy and the deployment of distributed energy resource technology.
-He received two Presidential appointments to serve as a Commissioner on the Federal Energy Regulatory Commission for a total of seven years, and he was the longest serving Chairman of that 1500 person agency (41/2 years).
+Jon Wellinghoff is CEO at GridPolicy, Inc. He received two Presidential appointments to serve as a Commissioner on the Federal Energy Regulatory Commission (FERC) for a total of seven years, and he was the longest serving Chairman of that 1,500 person agency (5 years).
 He held the corporate position of Chief Policy Officer for SolarCity, the largest provider of distributed solar energy systems in the U.S., and was also in state government as General Counsel at the Nevada Public Utilities Commission and Nevada′s first Consumer Advocate under the Office of Attorney General.